winngwephyo9/TestingNote/README.md

 /**
  * @event wheel
- * @description --- MODIFICATION #4 (REWORKED): Custom Forge Viewer-style zoom. ---
+ * @description --- MODIFICATION #4 (FINAL): Custom Forge Viewer-style zoom. ---
- * This listener overrides the default scroll behavior to provide a more powerful
+ * This listener overrides the default scroll behavior to provide a powerful
  * "zoom-to-cursor" functionality.
 It allows zooming into any point on the model
  * without being limited by the orbit target.
  */
 viewerContainer.addEventListener('wheel', (event) => {
-    // Stop the default OrbitControls zoom from happening event.preventDefault();
+    // Stop the default browser scroll and OrbitControls' default zoom event.preventDefault();

     if (!loadedObjectModelRoot) return;

+    // --- 1.
+Raycast to find the point to zoom towards ---
-    // Set up the raycaster from the current mouse position const rect = viewerContainer.getBoundingClientRect();
+    const rect = viewerContainer.getBoundingClientRect();
     mouse.x = ((event.clientX - rect.left) / rect.width) * 2 - 1;
     mouse.y = -((event.clientY - rect.top) / rect.height) * 2 + 1;